o1-labs/rfcs/0006-ffmul-revised.md

 a b = qf + r
 $$

-where $f$ (the modulus) is any uneven number up to 259 bits.
-This means that $ab = r \bmod{f}$, so if $f$ is a prime number we are constraining multiplication in the foreign field $\mathbb{F}_f$.
+where $f$ (the modulus) is any number up to 259 bits.
+This means that $ab = r \bmod{f}$, so if $f$ is a prime we are constraining multiplication in the foreign field $\mathbb{F}_f$.

 The revised ffmul gate is proved sound, which means that the constraints imposed by the gate, together with additional constraints that must be added alongside the gate, imply the intended relation $(1)$ in a strict mathematical sense.

 ## Motivation

-Implementing foreign field multiplication as a custom gate is a requirement for efficiently supporting many important operations in provable code, such as ECDSA signature verification which unlocks interopability with Ethereum.
+Implementing foreign field multiplication as a custom gate is a requirement for efficiently supporting many important operations in provable code, such as ECDSA signature verification which unlocks interoperability with Ethereum.

-Revising the existing ffmul RFC and implementation is necessary because we found soundness issues which allow a prover to [provide incorrect values of $r$](https://hackmd.io/@mitschabaude/SJsLdMgFn#Counter-example-1-Skipping-q_2-in-0-2ell) for most inputs $a$ and $b$, leading to devastating attacks such as verifying (multiple different) invalid versions of a signature which is supposed to be deterministic.
+Revising the existing ffmul RFC and implementation is necessary because we found soundness issues which [allow a prover to provide incorrect values](https://hackmd.io/@mitschabaude/SJsLdMgFn#Counter-example-1-Skipping-q_2-in-0-2ell) of $r$ for most inputs $a$ and $b$, leading to devastating attacks such as verifying (multiple different) invalid versions of a signature which is supposed to be deterministic.

 This RFC optimizes for provable correctness while requiring minimal changes to the pre-existing design and implementation.

-**Expected outcome**: An implementation of the ffmul gate and supporting gadgets (provable methods) which we are confident to be secure.
+**Expected outcome**: An implementation of the ffmul gate and supporting gadgets which we are confident in to be secure.

 ## Detailed design